Prospective Workgroup Efforts

 - Payment Systems & Data Security - defined alternative business processes and technical approaches related to the use of payment systems in hospitality, including specifications for secure data proxy and payment processing.
 Note that the chartered Hosted Payment Capture workgroup will be continuing to build on the work of this original workgroup.

-- Protocol & Message Transport - provided the “plumbing” layer of connectivity for all HTNG messages, the Web Services Framework (WSF) which allows systems to exchange any XML messages (HTNG or proprietary)
+- Protocol & Message Transport - provided the “plumbing” layer of connectivity for all HTNG messages, the Web Services Framework (WSF) which allows systems to exchange any XML messages (HTNG or proprietary).
+Group may be rechartered to create a new version of their spec that is compatible with the W3C WS-Eventing standard.

 - Reference Architecture - created reference architectures for the hospitality industry including business, application, and data architectures